anitaposch/learn-bitcoin/manuscript/104-the-history-of-bitcoin.md

 Bitcoin's motto is "Don't trust, verify."
 This was a little bit confusing to me at the beginning.
 On the one hand, you learn that you don't have to trust an intermediary and on the other you should verify your transactions.
 What it means is: if you want to verify bitcoin transactions yourself, you can do so.
 You even should, if you have the technical knowledge to set up your own full node.

 This is revolutionary - as soon as you start to verify your own bitcoin transactions, you are essentially a bank because this is what banks do - they verify your transactions in their ledgers.
 However, you need to trust them to do a good job.
 That might be working very well in developed countries, but for the most parts of the world, the banking experience is much worse.
 Now imagine you do not have a reliable banking situation and no ID, but you have a mobile phone and internet.
 There is only one option for you to store and use money.
-It's either mobile money like M-Pesa or EasyCash in Africa or cryptocurrencies, where you do not need to identify yourself.
+It's either mobile money like M-Pesa or EcoCash in Africa or cryptocurrencies, where you do not need to identify yourself.

 All people worldwide with an internet-enabled mobile phone have access to Bitcoin.
 The banks as we know them are not required for the use of Bitcoin.
 You don't have to ask anyone for permission to own or use Bitcoin.
 All you need to start is a smartphone, an internet connection and a bitcoin wallet app.